deanebarker/Denina-Sharp/README.md

 ## The <span>C#</span>

-(Note: The words "command" and "filter" get used interchangably in this document.
+(Note: The words "command" and "filter" get used interchangeably in this document.
 Technically, a "command" is an object that invokes and configures a "filter," which is a method.
 In practice, I'll go back and forth between the terms indiscriminately.
 Sorry.)

 Here's the C# to instantiate the pipeline and add a command, the long way.